HadrienCazes/crud-database/readme.md

-# Books database
+# Crud database

 This repo is the base for build a postgres docker image.
-It create a user books for the database books.
+It create a user seafood for the database seafood.
 (You will need it to connect with a server)

 ```sh
 docker build -t database .